scikit-learn-contrib/sklearn-pandas/README.rst

 In particular, it provides:

-1. a way to map DataFrame columns to transformations, which are later recombined into features
+1. A way to map ``DataFrame`` columns to transformations, which are later recombined into features.
-2. a way to cross-validate a pipeline that takes a pandas DataFrame as input.
+2. A way to cross-validate a pipeline that takes a pandas ``DataFrame`` as input.

 Installation
 ------------